toydev/KKS_VROON/docs/project/ABOUT_VR_CONTROLLER.md

 # About the VR controller
-SteamVR_Input maps between VR controller manipulation and programmatic acion names.
+SteamVR_Input maps between VR controller manipulation and programmatic action names.

 Detailed definitions are in the file below.